Robert Duvall

-Early life
+Early life and education

-Duvall was born January 5, 1931, in San Diego, California, to Mildred Virginia Duvall (née Hart), an amateur actress, and Admiral William Howard Duvall, a Virginia-born United States Navy rear admiral.
+Duvall was born January 5, 1931, in San Diego, California, to Mildred Virginia Duvall (née Hart), an amateur actress, and Virginia-born Rear Admiral William Howard Duvall, United States Navy.
 The second of three sons, he has an elder brother, William Jr. and a younger brother, John (1934–2000), who was an entertainment lawyer.
 His mother was a relative of American Civil War General Robert E. Lee, and a member of the Lee Family of Virginia, while his father was a descendant of settler Mareen Duvall.

 Duvall was raised in the Christian Science religion and has stated that, while it is his belief, he does not attend church.
 He grew up primarily in Annapolis, Maryland, site of the United States Naval Academy.
 He recalled: "I was a Navy brat.
 My father started at the Academy when he was 16, made captain at 39 and retired as a rear admiral."
 He attended Severn School in Severna Park, Maryland, and The Principia in St. Louis, Missouri.
 He graduated with a Bachelor of Arts degree in drama from Principia College in Elsah, Illinois, in 1953.

 His father had expected him to attend the Naval Academy, but Duvall said "I was terrible at everything but acting—I could barely get through school".
-He again defied his father by serving in the United States Army after the Korean War (from August 19, 1953, to August 20, 1954) leaving the Army as private first class.
+He again defied his father by serving in the United States Army after the Korean War, from August 19, 1953, to August 20, 1954, leaving the Army as private first class.
 "That's led to some confusion in the press," he explained in 1984, "Some stories have me shooting it out with the Commies from a foxhole over in Frozen Chosin.
 Pork Chop Hill stuff.
 Hell, I barely qualified with the M-1 rifle in basic training".
-While stationed at Camp Gordon (later renamed Fort Gordon) in Georgia, Duvall acted in an amateur production of the comedy Room Service in nearby Augusta, Georgia.
+While stationed at Camp Gordon in Georgia, Duvall acted in an amateur production of the comedy Room Service in nearby Augusta, Georgia.

 In the winter of 1955, Duvall attended the Neighborhood Playhouse School of the Theatre in New York City, under Sanford Meisner, on the G.I.
 Bill.
 During his two years there, Dustin Hoffman, Gene Hackman and James Caan were among his classmates.
 While studying acting, he worked as a Manhattan post office clerk.
-Duvall remains friends today with fellow California-born actors Hoffman and Hackman, whom he knew during their years as struggling actors.
+Duvall remains friends today with fellow California-born actors Hoffman and Hackman (who died in 2025), whom he knew during their years as struggling actors.
 In 1955, Duvall roomed with Hoffman in a New York City apartment while they were studying together at the Playhouse.
 Around this time, he also roomed with Hackman, while working odd jobs such as clerking at Macy's, sorting mail at the post office, and driving a truck.